wayneIBM/vpc-on-classic/about-resources.md

 ## VPC coverage summary table
 {: #vpc-coverage-summary-table}

-The following table summarizes the roles required to perform specific actions on VPC Infrastructure resources.
+The following table summarizes the roles required to perform specific actions on Infrastructure Service resources.

 * **Administrator** - Assign roles and take any available actions on resources
 * **Editor** - Modify the state and create or delete resources